 Follow the below mentioned steps to register yourself:

-Now that your account is setup, you can view your tax credit statements as well as income tax returns.
+Now that your account is setup, you can view your form 26as as well as income tax returns.

 You can exercise three options to e-file your income tax return: